Minimum Age to Work at Walmart (And How to Apply)

 Want to boost your chances?

-Walmart hires thousands of associates every year, making it one of the most accessible employers for first-time job seekers.
+Walmart hires thousands of workers every year, making it one of the easiest places for first-time job seekers to find work.

 Working at Walmart as a Teen: What to Expect